Amber Glenn: 2021–22 season

 Seventh in both segments of the competition, she placed sixth overall with a score of 201.02, breaking 200 points internationally for the first time.
-Speaking afterward, she said, "breaking that point target internationally for the first time, it really makes me feel like I'm up there, and it's not just, ‘Oh, she got second at Nationals; she did this in her own country.’
-I know I can hold my own internationally, and this is just a taste of that."
 She went on to finish seventh at the 2021 NHK Trophy.

 Glenn concluded the fall season at the 2021 CS Golden Spin of Zagreb, where she won the silver medal.
 Attempting to qualify for the American Olympic team at the 2022 U.S. Championships in January, Glenn struggled in the short program and finished fourteenth in that segment.
 She tested positive for COVID-19 afterward and withdrew before the free skate.
 She was named as an alternate for the Olympic team.
 Glenn later reflected that while she had not assumed that going to the Olympics was possible for most of her career due to the expectations raised after the previous national championships, "I felt like I was expected to make it, so that made it all the more devastating.
 It was hard."